“Yahweh is my best friend and my shepherd. I always have more than enough” Psalm 23:1, TPT

 The truth is that everyone has theology.
 Even the person who claims not to believe in God still holds an internal idea of what God is or isn’t.
 The real question isn’t whether you have theology—the question is whether your theology is rooted in truth or in a veiled perception formed by shame, fear, or painful experience.

-Many people assume their experiences shape what they believe about God, but the opposite is also true:
+Many people assume their experiences shape what they believe about God, but the opposite is also true: we interpret our experiences through what we already believe about Him.
+Your life will always reveal your theology long before your words do.

 This veil of distorted perception didn’t begin in the days of Moses or at the building of the Temple—it began in Eden.
 God declared humanity good, whole, and complete.
 Yet one lie from the serpent—“You are not enough; something is missing”—was enough to create the first fog over human sight.
 That lie planted shame.
 Shame birthed fear.
 Fear created the illusion of distance.
 And for the first time, humanity hid from the One who had always walked with them in perfect love.